tstohn/ESGI.documentation/_docs/software-overview.md

 ### Input:
 To run **count**, you need the A_PROTEIN.tsv file, output file of **demultiplex**, which contains all barcode- aligned reads in the correct order.
 In addition, you must specify:
-- **SingleCellIndices:** A comma separated list of indices refering to the positions of the barcode patterns that encode the single cell IDs.
+- **SingleCellIndices:** A comma separated list of indices referring to the positions of the barcode patterns that encode the single cell IDs.
-- **umiIndex:** A comma separated list of indices refering to the positions of the barcode patterns that encode the unique molecule identifiers (UMIs).
+- **umiIndex:** A comma separated list of indices referring to the positions of the barcode patterns that encode the unique molecule identifiers (UMIs).

 ### Output